Foreign relations of India: North

 When Pakistan's defeat in the eastern sector seemed certain, Nixon sent the USS Enterprise to the Bay of Bengal, a move deemed by the Indians as a nuclear threat.
-The Enterprise arrived on station on 11 December 1971.
+The Enterprise arrived at the station on 11 December 1971.
 On 6 and 13 December, the Soviet Navy dispatched two groups of ships, armed with nuclear missiles, from Vladivostok; they trailed US Task Force 74 into the Indian Ocean from 18 December 1971 until 7 January 1972.
-The Soviets also sent nuclear submarines to ward off the threat posed by USS Enterprise in the Indian Ocean.

-Though American efforts had no effect in turning the tide of the war, the incident involving USS Enterprise is viewed as the trigger for India's subsequent interest in developing nuclear weapons.
-American policy towards the end of the war was dictated primarily by a need to restrict the escalation of war on the western sector to prevent the 'dismemberment' of West Pakistan.
-Years after the war, many American writers criticised the White House policies during the war as being badly flawed and ill-serving the interests of the United States.
-India carried out nuclear tests a few years later resulting in sanctions being imposed by United States, further drifting the two countries apart.
+The Soviets also sent nuclear submarines to ward off the threat posed by USS Enterprise in the Indian Ocean.Though American efforts had no effect in turning the tide of the war, the incident involving USS Enterprise is viewed as the trigger for India's subsequent interest in developing nuclear weapons.
+American policy towards the end of the war was dictated primarily by a need to restrict the escalation of the war on the Western sector to prevent the 'dismemberment' of West Pakistan.
+Years after the war, many American writers criticised the White House policies during the war as being badly flawed and ill-serving to the interests of the United States.
+India carried out nuclear tests a few years later resulting in sanctions being imposed by the United States, further drifting the two countries apart.
 In recent years, Kissinger came under fire for comments made during the Indo-Pakistan War in which he described Indians as "bastards".
 Kissinger has since expressed his regret over the comments.